implse/Bloom_Filter/README.md

 # Bloom Filter : Probabilistic Data Structures

-A Bloom Filter is a space efficient probabilistic data structure, conceived by Burton Howard in 1970.
+A `Bloom Filter` is a space efficient probabilistic data structure, conceived by Burton Howard in 1970.

 It is used to quickly check whether or not an element is a member of a set.

-The probabilistic nature of Bloom Filter means, there might be some False positive.
+The probabilistic nature of `Bloom Filter` means, there might be some `False positive`.

-When you look up an element in a Bloom Filter, the possible answer are:
+When you look up an element in a `Bloom Filter`, the possible answer are:

-  - It's definitely not in the set.
-(True negative)
+  - It's definitely not in the set. `True negative`
-  - It might be in the set.
-(False positive or True positive)
+  - It might be in the set. `False positive` or `True positive`

-We can control the probability of getting a False positive by controlling the size of the Bloom Filter.
+We can control the probability of getting a `False positive` by controlling the size of the `Bloom Filter`.

-More space means fewer False positive.
+More space means fewer `False positive`.

+The base data structure of a `Bloom filter` is a `Bit Vector`.

 #### Strengths
-  - Space efficient : Bloom Filter takes `O(1)` space, regardless of the number of elements inserted.
+  - Space efficient : `Bloom Filter` takes `O(1)` space, regardless of the number of elements inserted.
 (Accuracy goes down as more elements are added)

   - Fast : Insert and Lookup operations are both `O(1)` time.

 #### Weakness
-  - Probabilistic : Bloom Filter can only definitively identify True negative, they cannot identify True positives.
+  - Probabilistic : `Bloom Filter` can only definitively identify True negative, they cannot identify True positives.
 (False positive or True positive)

-  - Limited Interface : Bloom Filter only support the insert and lookup operations.
+  - Limited Interface : `Bloom Filter` only support the insert and lookup operations.
 You can't iterate through the items in the set or delete items.